-- Stock, No Dividends – When companies do a priced round like this, they allow you to buy equity at a fixed price per share, and if the company is succesful, the value of the stock can increase with each subsequent round of financing, until the company goes public, then you earn a return.
-You can also sell the stock for the higher market value!
+- Stock, No Dividends – When companies do a priced round like this, they allow you to buy equity at a fixed price per share, and if the company is successful, the value of the stock can increase with each subsequent round of financing, until the company goes public, then you earn a return.
+You can also sell the stock for a higher market value!

 How long until I see a return?
 It depends on how profitable the business is because dividends are the distribution of a company’s profit!